-We commit to going beyond ourselves by extending the love, grace and message of Jesus Christ to our homes, workplaces, communities and the world.
+Going beyond ourselves and extending the love and message of Jesus to our homes, workplaces, communities and the world.

 (Micah 6:8; Matthew 28:18-20; Acts 1:7-8; Colossians 1:28-29; Acts 5:42 & 17:17)